top of page

 Tell us a little about your background

 Christina Francine is an enthusiastic author and educator for all ages.
-Picture book, Special Memory (2021), and leveled reader series, Mr. Inker (2020), reflects her positive thinking and belief that individual learning style can solve world problems.
-Journal of Literary Innovation published her analysis on students’ writing across the nation Spring 2016.
-Forthcoming is a fantasy novel about a special forces dreamkeeper and her investigation on whether true love really exists.
+Her dark fantasy novella, The Woman in Green from Cromarty: A Legend, and her upcoming fantasy novel Dream-Guardian reflect her fun and imaginative side.
+Picture book, Special Memory (2021), and leveled reader series, Mr. Inker (2020), reflect her positive thinking and belief that individual learning style can solve world problems.
+Journal of Literary Innovation published her analysis of students’ writing across the nation in the Spring 2016.

 I’ve always had a big imagination and I thought most people did as well.
 And I still think people do, they may choose not to pursue it though.